Yandex Cloud

 • Enable default health checks: Select this option to install DaemonSet in the node group network for application health checks.

 DaemonSet adds pods with traffic monitoring agents to each node.
 As a result, node and namespace isolation does not affect monitoring process, which means you get accurate traffic monitoring data.
-If the number of cluster nodes increases or decreases, DaemonSet adds or removes monitoring agents, respectively.
+If the number of cluster nodes scales up or down, DaemonSet adds or removes monitoring agents, respectively.

 You can skip this option if you do not need to run cluster health checks or if you are using your own health check solution.
-For more information on configuring health checks manually, see Health checking your apps in a Yandex Managed Service for Kubernetes cluster using a Yandex Application Load Balancer L7 load balancer.
+For more information on configuring health checks manually, see Health checking applications in a Yandex Managed Service for Kubernetes cluster via a Yandex Application Load Balancer.

 5. Click Install.